Rhytidectomy – General Info

 During a rhytidectomy, you will be given certain medications to ensure your comfort during the procedure.
 To this end, patients often get the choice between an intravenous anaesthetic or general anaesthetic, although the surgeon may recommend a specific type of anaesthetic depending on your situation.

 To start the procedure, the surgeon will make an incision in the hairline at the temples.
 The incision is then continued around the ears towards the lower scalp.
 Once the incision is made, the surgeon can start to sculpt or redistribute fat and tissues on the face, jowls and the neck.
 The incision also allows the surgeon to make changes to the deeper layers of the face and lift the facial muscles.

-In some cases, the surgeon may need to make an additional incision right underneath the chin; this incision gives the cosmetic surgeon better access to the neck and allows him to further improve the aesthetics of this treatment area.
+In some cases, the surgeon may need to make an additional incision right underneath the chin; this incision gives the cosmetic surgery better access to the neck and allows him to further improve the aesthetics of this treatment area.

 How Is a Limited Rhytidectomy Executed?

 A limited rhytidectomy is executed by making shorter incisions between the temples and around the ear.
 In addition to this, the surgeon can also make a small incision within the lower eyelids or just underneath the upper lip; this to get better access to the areas that require lifting.

 How Is a Neck Lift Performed?

 Nowadays, the neck lift is considered as a separate procedure, so this technique is often an addition to your regular rhytidectomy procedure.
 During a neck lift, the surgeon usually makes an incision in the front of the ear lobe and follows the back of the ear.
 For a neck lift, the incision will also end in the lower part of the scalp.